ecs-vlc/ml_workshop_2019/README.md

-# Interdisciplinary Workshop on AI 2019
+# Interdisciplinary Workshop on AI 2019 - @ecsvlc

 Welcome to the repository for our workshop, part of the festival for doctoral research 2019.
 The notebooks are grouped into folders according to the skills / tools that they cover.
 Specifcally these are: Python, scikit-learn and Keras.
 While it is possible to run the notebooks on your own machine, we recommend opening them in a Colab environment.